Quantum4HEP/QUnfold/README.md

 ```shell
 tox -e comparisons
 ```

+open the `comparisons.py` bash script to modify the parameters.

 The output plots and chi2 for each distribution will be saved into the `img/comparisons` directory.